 Final Recommendations on The Basic Reading Comprehension Kit for Hyperlexia

 This Reading Comprehension Kit would be beneficial for children who have strong decoding skills and reading fluency, but poor language comprehension skills overall.
-A Level 2 comprehension kit is also available, which may be more beneficial for my child.
+A Level 2 comprehension kit is also available.
+CLICK HERE to read my review of level 2.
 Both kits can be purchased from Linguisystems.com.

 Other Comprehension Resources